 Refrain from touching your eyes to avoid the onset or spread of an eye infection.

-Wash your hands frequently, especially if you have contagious pink eye.
+Wash your hands frequently, especially if you have contagious conjunctivitis.

-If you experience eye discharge when wearing contacts, remove your lenses and see your eye doctor.
-Sometimes switching to daily disposable contacts can reduce the risk of contact lens-related discharge.
+If you experience eye discharge when wearing contacts, remove your lenses and see your optometrist Sometimes switching to daily disposable contacts can reduce the risk of contact lens-related discharge.

 If you have an eye infection, discard any potentially contaminated cosmetics such as mascara and eyeliner.

-If allergies are the cause of your watery eyes, investigate your environment and try to remove or minimize your exposure to the irritants.
-And if you're sensitive to eye drops, try using preservative free drops.
+If allergies are the cause of your watery eyes, investigate your environment and try to remove or minimise your exposure to the irritants.
+If you're sensitive to eye drops, try using preservative-free eye drops.